Pāṇini: Location

 Nothing certain is known about Pāṇini's personal life.
-In an inscription of Siladitya VII of Valabhi, he is called Śalāturiya, which means "a man from Salatura".
-This means Pāṇini lived in Salatura in ancient Gandhara (present day north-west Pakistan), which likely was near Lahor, a town at the junction of the Indus and Kabul rivers.
+In later epigraphical evidence, such as the 8th-century copper-plate inscriptions of Siladitya VII of the Maitraka dynasty of Vallabhi, he is called Śalāturiya (a man from Salatura), identifying his native place with ancient town of Salatura in Gandhara.
+This means Pāṇini lived in Salatura in ancient Gandhara, which likely was near Lahor (present day northwest Pakistan), a town at the junction of the Indus and Kabul rivers.
 (Note: now a part of the Swabi District of modern Pakistan) According to the memoirs of the 7th-century Chinese scholar Xuanzang, there was a town called Suoluoduluo on the Indus where Pāṇini was born, and where he composed the Qingming-lun (Sanskrit: Vyākaraṇa).

-According to Hartmut Scharfe, Pāṇini lived in Gandāra, while a satrapy of the Achaemenid Empire, post the, c.
-535 BCE, Achaemenid conquest of the Indus Valley, but before the, 327 BCE, conquest of Alexander the Great.
-He must, therefore, have been technically a Persian subject but his work shows no awareness of the Persian language.
-According to Patrick Olivelle, Pāṇini's text and references to him elsewhere suggest that "he was clearly a northerner, probably from the northwestern region".
+According to Hartmut Scharfe, Pāṇini lived in Gandāra during a period when it was nominally a satrapy of the Achaemenid Empire following the 6th century BCE conquest of Indus Valley.
+However Pāṇini’s work shows no influence from Old Persian.
+His geographical horizon in the Aṣṭādhyāyī remains centered on the Indian subcontinent (Āryāvarta and the Northwest).

 Legends and later reception

-According to Kathāsaritsāgara legends Pāṇini studied under his guru Varsha in Pataliputra.
-Not the brightest of his disciples, on the advice of Varsha's wife, Pāṇini went to the Himalayas to do penance and gain knowledge from Shiva.
-Sutras were granted by Shiva, who danced and played his damaru before Pāṇini and produced the basic sounds of these sutras, Panini accepted them and they are now known as the Shiva Sutras.
-Armed with this new grammar Pāṇini came back from the Himalayas to Pataliputra.
-But at the same time, Vararuchi, another disciple of Varsha had learned of a grammar from Indra.
-They engaged in a debate which lasted eight days and on the last day, with Vararuchi emerging dominant, Pāṇini was able to defeat him with the help of Shiva who destroyed Vararuchi's grammar book.
-Pāṇini then defeated the rest of Varsha's disciples and emerged as the greatest grammarian.
+According to legends in the Kathāsaritsāgara, Pāṇini studied under his guru Varsha in Pataliputra (modern Patna).
+Considered a slow student, he followed the advice of Varsha's wife and travelled to the Himalayas to perform penance and seek wisdom from Shiva.
+Shiva appeared, performed a cosmic dance, and played his damaru, producing the foundational sounds of Sanskrit.
+Pāṇini compiled these into Shiva Sutras.
+Equiped with this knowledge, Pāṇini returned to Pataliputra.
+At that time, Vararuchi, another disciple of Varsha, had learned grammar from Indra.
+They engaged in a debate which lasted eight days and on the last day, with Vararuchi emerging dominant, Pāṇini won when Shiva destroyed Vararuchi's work.
+Pāṇini went on to defeat the rest of Varsha's disciples and emerged as the foremost grammarian.

-Pāṇini is believed to have spent the major portion of his life in Pataliputra and according to some pandits, he was born and brought up there, the ancestors of Pāṇini having already moved there from Salatura.
-Pāṇini, has also been associated with the University of Taxila.
+According to tradition, Pāṇini spent much of his life in Pataliputra, with some scholars suggesting his family had previously migrated there from Salatura.
+Other traditions associate Pāṇini with the University of Taxila.

-Pāṇini is also mentioned in Indian fables and other ancient texts.
-The Panchatantra, for example, mentions that Pāṇini was killed by a lion.
+Pāṇini also appears in traditional Indian fables and other ancient texts.
+The Panchatantra, for example, records a story in which Pāṇini was killed by a lion.

-According to some historians Pingala was the brother of Pāṇini.'
+According to some historians, āchārya Pingala was the brother of Pāṇini.'

 Pāṇini was depicted on a five-rupee Indian postage stamp in August 2004.